techfolios/template-old/projects/myProject1.md

 labels:
   - C++
   - address book
-summary: This is my project for ICS212 and this is address book with
+summary: This is my project for ICS212 and this is address book with add, modify, print some records, delete amd reverse the order of the records.
 ---

 <div class="ui small rounded images">